adaltas/node-nikita/packages/engine/src/actions/ssh/root.coffee.md

           # oneOf: [{format: 'ipv4'}, {format: 'hostname'}]
           default: 'root'
           description: """
-          Command used to become the root user on the remote server, for exemple `su -`.
+          Command used to become the root user on the remote server, for example `su -`.
           """
         'password':